 I email him and tell him that I want to see him.
 I send it via email because I deleted his number to keep myself from drunk texting him, as had become my habit.
-We haven’t talked in weeks; the last message was picture of myself at an event where I looked beautiful and ethereal.
+We haven’t talked in weeks; the last message was a picture of myself at an event where I looked beautiful and ethereal.
 He hadn’t responded.

 But when I suggest coffee, he writes back, Ok.

 He texts my phone and we decide to meet the next morning at 9am.

 I don’t sleep the night before.
 I am staying with a friend and she only has a loveseat, so I spend my nights curled up in the fetal position.
 I am in Atlanta for a week.
 Everything that I am planning during the trip is about closure, before heading back to New York where my life is waiting.
 But nothing is going right.
 I was robbed of my phone and $500, so I feel vulnerable and silly.
 Still, I have high hopes for this meeting.
 I want to ask him, again, to invest money in a dream that I have.
 I want him to give me all the things I have been willing to give him.
 My time, my faith, energy that seems bottomless.

 I dream of him the night before.
 We are in Harlem at a little apartment that belongs to his mother, who in the dream was Phylicia Rashad.
 He has a drunk uncle who keeps saying that he isn’t shit, and I am defending him virulently.
 I am like that when it comes to him.
 I explain away all of his faults.
 In the dream, we have sex for the first time, and it is bad.
 I don’t cum, but he does, and this makes perfect sense to me.